chundley/clash.tools/doc/loadbalancer.md

 ## Setup and configuration of the load balancer in production
 This document outlines the steps to set up the application load balancer in production.

+#### Security
+Initial security setup can be found in the [general security doc here](doc/security.md).
+Do those steps before moving on.

+Add firewall rules to support nginx running on port 80.

+`$ sudo ufw allow 80/tcp`

 #### Set timezone to UTC
 Every server in the cluster needs to be set to the same timezone: